 - Leading coordination of virtual and in-person scientific meetings

 - Leading coordination of VRI advisory board meetings

-- Keeping abreast of new developments and challenges in the field, and identifying resources to
+- Keeping abreast of new developments and challenges in the field, and identifying resources to address such issues

 - Providing support to the Scientific Officer as needed

 Must have successfully completed an advanced scientific or medical degree that includes training in the biomedical sciences and have at least three years of relevant experience in drug discovery and/or preclinical development.
 Evidence of a successful track record as a mid-level project manager in a biomedical research environment is required.
 Ideal candidates will have experience in cell therapy and/or ophthalmology/vision research.

 Candidates interested in learning more about this engagement should send a cover letter, CV, and three references to YooRi Kim, Scientific Officer of the Gilbert Family Foundation at Careers@gilbertfamilyfoundation.org no later than July 31, 2020.
 Candidates can also submit the application through the following link: